mrseanryan/datasciencecoursera_ProgrammingAssignment2/course-4_Getting-and-Cleaning-Data/module-4/peer-graded-assignment/Data/CodeBook.md

 2. The summary choices made

-- the merged_standard-deviation_and_mean.csv dataset was taken as the starting point
+- the merged_standard-deviation_and_mean.txt dataset was taken as the starting point
 - the data was grouped by (Subject, ActivityLabel), aggregating the other columns by taking their mean
 - the new mean columns were renamed to have a mean_ prefix, for clarity
+- saved as a table (.txt) file